 Those connections build brand awareness, keep attention on your marketing channels, and establish trust.
-Not everyone agrees on the best way to do brand storytelling, but everyone knows it matters.
-To get us started, we’ll talk about why it’s so important, show you some examples of brand storytellers you can learn from, and provide ideas on how to start using the tactic yourself.
-But first, let’s outline and agree on a clear brand storytelling definition.
+Not everyone agrees on the best approach to brand storytelling, but everyone knows it matters.
+Let’s examine why brand storytelling is so important, look at examples of best practices, and explore some ideas for getting started.
+But first, let’s agree on a clear brand storytelling definition.

 What is brand storytelling?

-Brand storytelling refers to the act of using narrative to create an emotional connection between your customers and your brand.
-Brand storytelling is not necessarily about your history or even your products (although it could be).
-The best stories are about human experiences that connect back to why your brand exists and what it values.
+Brand storytelling uses narratives to create an emotional, value-driven connection between your customers and your brand.
+The most powerful stories are authentic and connect back to why your brand values.

 People are influenced by accounts of real-life challenges and victories, our emotional responses to the ups and downs, and inside looks at the lives of other humans like them.
 Your task as a storyteller is to consistently make your brand and products part of a larger story that’s meaningful to your customers.
 That means you can’t just repetitively talk about your product or brand.
 You get to tell stories about how people’s lives are impacted because of what you do.
 Share dreams for the future.
 Reminisce over shared histories.